yosa12978/yosa12978/README.md

 My name is Yusuf
 I like math and comp sci.

-I'm looking to collaborate on: C#, Golang, Python or Node.js related projects
+I'm looking to collaborate on: C#, Golang, Java, Python or Node.js related projects

 📫 How to reach me: <yosaa5782@gmail.com>